MorphiaOrg/morphia/docs/reference/content/guides/annotations.md

 - `@PreLoad` - Called before mapping the datastore object to the entity (POJO); the DBObject is passed as an argument (you can add/remove/change values)
 - `@PostLoad` - Called after mapping to the entity
 - `@PrePersist` - Called before save, it can return a DBObject in place of an empty one.
+- `@PostSave` - Called before the save call to the datastore
 - `@PostPersist` - Called after the save call to the datastore
-- `@PostSave` - Called before the save call to the datastore

 ### Examples
-[Here](https://github.com/mongodb/morphia/blob/master/morphia/src/test/java/org/mongodb/morphia/TestQuery.java#L63) is a one of the test classes.
+[This](https://github.com/mongodb/morphia/blob/master/morphia/src/test/java/org/mongodb/morphia/TestQuery.java#L63) is one of the test classes.

-All parameters and return values are options in your implemented methods.
+All parameters and return values are optional in your implemented methods.

 #### `@PrePersist`
 Here is a simple example of an entity that always saves the Date it was last updated at.